 Prof. J. Duszyński asked the presidents of the Academies for their help in a controversial problem that PAS has to cope with currently, namely the matter of Białowieża forest.
 There is a strong conflict in Poland over this issue between ecologists and the Ministry of the Environment.
 The PAS is going to prepare a position statement on Białowieża forest and to do it the Academy has convened an international conference devoted to this topic which will be held in Warsaw at the end of the year.
 Prof. P. Šajgalík and Prof. E. Zažímalová offered their help in indicating best specialists who could serve as experts or speakers during this conference.

 Last problem tackled at the end of this session was the evaluation of research teams in selected institutes and the matter of financial consequences, conflicts of interest and the interference from outside that are usually connected with such procedures.
 Prof. Zažímalová presented the experience of CAS in this matter.
-Such evaluation was carried out last year.
+Such evaluation was carried out in 2015-2016.
 The directors of the institutes were informed about the results of assessment of their research teams with a request to indicate the preferences of each institute regarding the allocation of funds for its teams and to describe the vision of the institutes as regards its research priorities.
-Basing on the level and content of responses that were sent by the institutes, the Academy Council provided for them additional funding from 2,5% (in case of low evaluation) up to 30% (in case of high evaluation).
+Based on the level and content of responses that were sent by the institutes, and on discussion with representatives of each institute, the Academy Council provided for them additional funding from 2,5% (in case of low evaluation) up to 30% (in case of high evaluation).

 Discussion on the forms and instruments of cooperation